giry-dev/mangrove-docs/docs/general/points/technical-insights.md

 ### Bounties for whistleblowers

-If a user provides proof of washtrading which is banned, they will receive 10% of the points of the banned wallets as a bounty in the form of community points.
+If a user provides proof (not suspicions) of washtrading which is banned, they will receive a bounty in the form of community points.
+We define washtrading as transactions where the maker and taker wallets are the same entity.